 The role of LMCs

-Whilst recognised by statute and having statutory functions, unlike CCGs, LMCs are NOT themselves statutory bodies, they are independent.
-It is this unique status as independent representative bodies recognised by statute that allows them to be so effective in standing up for and supporting their GPs.
-They are accountable to the GPs they represent, unlike CCGs who are answerable to their NHS England and the Department of Health leaving LMCs free to speak up on behalf of GPs, practices and their patients when others cannot.
+Whilst recognised by statute and having statutory functions, unlike ICBs, LMCs are NOT themselves statutory bodies, they are independent.
+It is this unique status as independent representative bodies recognised by statute that allows them to be so effective in standing up for and supporting their GPs and practices.
+They are accountable to the GPs and those working in general practice they represent, leaving LMCs free to speak up on behalf of GPs, practices and their patients when others cannot.

 The LMC would therefore consider itself the voice of general practice at a local level.
-We work for and support individual GPs.
-Practices and also the wider professional voice of general practice.
+We work for and support individual GPs, practices and also the wider professional voice of general practice.
 In this role we engage regularly with other NHS organisations, the local authority and many other bodies to represent the views of GPs and practices.

 The Royal College of General Practice – is the national membership body that is focused on quality and training and is committed to improving patient care, clinical standards and GP training.

-The General Practitioners Committee is part of the BMA and is the only body that represents all GPs (even those who are not members of the BMA).
-It remains the voice of general practice at a national level.
+The General Practitioners Committee England is part of the BMA and nationally represents all GPs (even those who are not members of the BMA).
+The BMA is both a trade union and a professional organisation.

 The LMCs work with the GPC and ensure that there is close liaison between the national and local representation for general practice.